 Aristotle was born in the town of Stagira located in the Chalcidic peninsula of northern Greece.
 His father was the personal physician of Amyntas III of Macedon.
 As a young man Aristotle was sent to Athens for education.
 There he met Plato and he remained a member of the Academy until Plato’s death.
 Rumors abound as to Aristotle being overlooked as successor to the Academy, and he is also rumored to have tutored Alexander the Great during this time.
 He later founded his school in Athens, the Lyceum, dedicated to the research and teaching of every aspect of human knowledge.
 After the death of Alexander and the subsequent rebellion of the Greek cities against Macedon, Aristotle was again forced to flee Athens ‘lest the Athenians sin a second time against philosophy.’
 He died shortly thereafter.

-Aristotle’s works bring to light a mind of great genius.
-In contrast to Plato, who gave preference to the art of politics over natural science (or “natural philosophy”) as evidenced in his masterful Republic which followed with Socrates’s silence in the Timaeus, Aristotle sees politics as one art or science among others, like rhetoric, physics, metaphysics, and so on.
+Aristotle’s works bring to light the mind of a great genius.
+In contrast to Plato, who gave preference to the art of politics over natural science (or “natural philosophy”) as evidenced in his masterful Republic and then Socrates’s silence in the Timaeus, Aristotle sees politics as one art or science among others, like rhetoric, physics, metaphysics, and so on.

 Aristotle divides the sciences into “theoretical” sciences (i.e. pursued for the sake of knowledge) and “practical” sciences (i.e. pursued for the sake of benefits derived from them).
 Theoretical sciences may include metaphysics, theology, biology, mathematics and so on; while practical function in a mode of action (praxis) such as teaching someone carpentry or painting.
 Politics falls into the latter category for Aristotle.
 In fact, politics is the practical science par excellence.
 His political works are directed to the educated men of politics, and the legislators.
 However, his writings, like Plato’s, are esoteric, deliberately withholding Aristotle’s final or fundamental reflections on man.